Living Rivers: Free Community Art Exhibition

 We believe rivers are more than just flowing water, they’re lifelines for countless forms of living things, and their health is deeply connected to our own.
 We hope this community art exhibition reminds us of how beautiful our rivers truly are, inspiring action for their protection and well-being.

 We’re openly inviting artists to contribute to the exhibition, we'd love to showcase your work!
-You’ll find submission details below.

 Want to Exhibit Your Artwork?